Autostronomy/AstroPhot/docs/coordinates.rst

    (0,0) in the center of the [0,0] indexed pixel.
 These are effectively unitless, a step of 1 in pixel coordinates is the same as changing an index by 1.
-Though image array indexing is flipped so pixel coordinate (1,0) represents the center of the index [0,1] pixel.
+Though image array indexing is flipped so pixel coordinate (3,10) represents the center of the index [10,3] pixel.
+It is a convention for most images that the first axis indexes vertically and the second axis indexis horizontally, if this is not the case for oyur images you can apply a transpose before passing the data to AstroPhot.
 Also, in the pixel coordinate system the values are represented by floating point numbers and so (1.3,2.8) is a valid pixel coordinate that is just partway between pixel centers.

 Tranformations exist in AstroPhot for converting ``world`` to/from ``plane`` and for converting ``plane`` to/from ``pixel``.
 The best way